eriqande/wiwa-popgen/README.md

 ## TERMS

-As a work, at least in part, of the United States Government, the contents of this repository, except where specifically excepted, is in the public domain within the United States.
+As a work, at least in part, of the United States Government, the contents of this repository is in the public domain within the United States.
 The co-authors of this package who are not Federal employees also place their contributions into the public domain.
 Additionally, we waive